ER NURSE MANAGER

 - Assist in the development of the department's strategic plan.

 - Integrate performance improvement into daily operations.

-- Utilize performance improvement philosophy in the development of strategic directions.
+- Utilize performance improvement philosophy to guide strategic decision-making.

-- Support data collection for unit-based improvement and other ongoing reviews that contribute to quality trending.
+- Collect data for unit-based improvement and quality trending.

-- Solicit regular feedback from others within and outside the department.
-Collaborate with the Director on improvement mechanisms.
+- Seek regular feedback from others and collaborate with the Director on improvement mechanisms.

-- Establish effective, positive, and responsible relationships with patients, families, medical directors, key physicians, employees, management and administration, and related external agencies.
+- Maintain positive and responsible relationships with patients, families, medical directors, key physicians, employees, and management.